 Increasing the profit margin

-There are several revenue management strategies organizations can choose from, depending on your industry and business model.
-You can choose to focus on the timing of your pricing, targeting different customer segments or adjusting rates based on product or service availability.
+There are several revenue management strategies to choose from, depending on your industry and business model.
+You can focus on the timing of your pricing, targeting different customer segments or adjust rates based on product or service availability.

 Each of these approaches to pricing and revenue management in a supply chain can significantly increase profits.
 Which one you choose is largely based on the nature of your offering.
 Perhaps your value proposition is different for different audiences.
 Or maybe the demand for your products or services spikes during certain seasons.
 You could even adjust pricing based on individual versus wholesale purchases.

-Seasonal pricing and revenue management in a supply chain
+Seasonal pricing and revenue management in a food distribution supply chain

-By making this shift as well you are not stuck with a ton of inventory at certain times of the year and you can maintain consistent cash flow for these items.
+By making this shift as well you are not stuck with excess inventory at certain times of the year and you can maintain consistent cash flow for these items.